Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Consider checking:
      - [multi_agent_client.py](multi_agent_client.py) for a quick easier start for client.
      - [multi_agent_server.py](multi_agent_server.py) for a quick easier start for client.
+   - If you get undefined NoneType Behavior when using .accept(), consider see [Troubleshooting](#Troubleshooting) Issue 7 for a Quick fix.

 6. Cross-Session availability:
    - To use Cross-session avialability to transfer or import memory, consider using this setup: